 There’s no doubt that deep-fried food smells and tastes deliciously good.
 But we can’t also ignore the fact that the process of deep-frying often uses more oil than is necessarily healthy for the average person.
 Not to mention that there’s always the unlikely possibility of the oil spilling over and starting a fire.
 So is there a solution to this unending crossroads of pros and cons?
 Maybe not, but the recent developments in the culinary world are proving otherwise.

 Enter the electric air fryer.
 The air fryer ( just as the name suggests) is a kitchen appliance that cooks food by circulating hot air throughout the equipment chamber and around the food.
 Philips, a global electronics manufacturers, produces the best example of such a device – the Philips Air Fryer.
 And as you guessed it – it is responsible for an excellent taste but while using less oil.
-If anything, Phillips claims that their airfryer cooks food with 80% less oil than that used by conventional deep fryers.
+If anything, Phillips claims that their air fryer cooks food with 80% less oil than that used by conventional best deep fryer.

-Therefore, in this short but comprehensive review, we will pan our cameras to this piece of innovative technology and ask the following questions.
+Therefore, in this short but comprehensive air fryer reviews, we will pan our cameras to this piece of innovative technology and ask the following questions.

 Table of Contents